 Bill."
 "You've-" He stopped stock-still, heedless of the jostling crowds.
 A wry smile came to his lips.
 "That's funny," he said.
 "Really very funny.
 Joan and I-we haven't been able to make a go of marriage either."
 "Oh!
 I am sorry, Bill!"
-"It doesn't matter so much about the Lighest was ween't really in love."
+"It doesn't matter so much about us.
+I guess we weren't really in love.
+You remember Joan, don't you?
+She stayed at Jeff Bailey's dude ranch in Silver Creek for a while.
+That's how

-I met her.'
+Silver Creek for a while.
+That's how I met her.'